vied12/django-fav/README.md

 ## Thanks

-* This apps was based on the fork: https://github.com/streema/django-favit by streema.
+* This apps was based on the fork: https://github.com/gengue/django-favs which is based on the fork of https://github.com/streema/django-favit by streema.